hexbatch/shell-game/README.md

     * Name
         * The name needs to be unique
     * Variables
-        * each variable has name, value
+        * each variable has name, value, and initial value, if no initial value default will be null at start
         * the value can be anything
         * Any variable can be used as a target for a glom
     * Gloms